SouthGreenPlatform/VcfHunter/README.md

--   **step d:** generates a folder for each accession, (names filled in column 3 "genome_name") filled in the configuration file, which contained the sam files of aligned reads and a .final.out file of mapping statistice for each libraries.
+-   **step d:** generates a folder for each accession, (names filled in column 3 "genome_name") filled in the configuration file, which contained the sam files of aligned reads and a .final.out file of mapping statistic for each libraries.
 In addition a (--prefix) folder containing a mapping statistics file (--prefix + mapping.tab) for all accession is generated.
 -   **step e:** generates a merged bam (\*_merged.bam) and bai